abaldeweg/playbook/roles/apache/README.md

 # apache

-Installs apache2 and configures it with php.
+Installs apache2 from ppa and configures it with php.